openhwgroup/programs/cores/cv32e40p/user_manual/source/control_status_registers.rst

   If the PMP is enabled, these sixteen registers contain the addresses of the PMP as specified by the official privileged spec 1.10.

-..
-[1]
-   This is largely a moot point for the CV32E40P as it only supports machine and debug modes.